Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 The _public competition_ did not come with an in-depth list of requirements for the software to be met; instead, it described the application at high-level by providing a ideal workflow that will be presented in this overview.

-Before presenting the overview, it is fundamental to introduce the different types of user that will be interacting with the system.
+Before presenting the overview, though, it is fundamental to introduce the different types of user that will be interacting with the system.
 **UNIMIB Tutoring Assistant** will be an application for handling private tutoring, so two key types of user need to be defined:
 1. Users who search for private lessons
 2. Users who offer private lessons